eth-protocol-fellows/cohort-five/program-guide/participation-guide.md

 ## Participate in the discussion

 Join the Ethereum R&D Discord.
 Use the *#protocol-fellowship* channel for general discussion but use the appropriate channels for conversations regarding specific topics, especially if you are seeking assistance or feedback from a mentor.
 Please keep this discussion relevant to what you are working on.
 Our intention is to keep these channels open, but if there is a lot of noise, restrictions may be added.
-You can also use the [Study Group discord] to discuss learning materials and contributions to the wiki.
+You can also use the [Study Group discord](https://discord.gg/hFrSEHyjYZ)to discuss learning materials and contributions to the wiki.

 ## Make weekly updates

 Weekly updates help us to see how you are progressing in your project.
 Making an update each week will not only keep you accountable to your project, but it will also track your ability to do the work.
+Additionally, weekly updates help you practice technical writing, explaining your ideas to others through written posts, which is one of the primary ways that infomation about Ethereum is spread.
 Remember that our goal is to help you find placement with a client team, research team, or help you to become a funded independent contributor.

 *How to make weekly updates*
 - Follow the guidelines in the [Repo Guide](./repo-guide.md)